cse163/book/book_source/source/module-2-data-structures-and-files/lesson-5-data-structures-tuple-set-dict/practice-reading-list-comprehensions.md

-# 🚧 Practice: Reading List Comprehensions
+# <i class="far fa-edit"></i> Practice: Reading List Comprehensions

 ## Question 0

 What is the result of the following code block?
 You should not run the code cell, but instead, simulate the result with a pencil and paper.

 ```python
 words = ['I', 'saw', 'a', 'dog', 'today']